Coleman Legal LLP Logo

 Defective Product Liability or Product Liability

-In Ireland, liability for defective products falls under four main headings; Statute, Tort, Criminal and Contract law.
-Product liability is a busy area of law and deals with injuries caused by defective products produced by manufacturers, distributors, suppliers, retailers and others.
-A defect is anything which results in the product failing to provide the safety a consumer is entitled to expect, taking into account all the circumstances.
+In Ireland, liability for defective products falls under four main headings: statute, Tort, Criminal, and Contract law.
+Product liability is a busy area of law that deals with injuries caused by defective products produced by manufacturers, distributors, suppliers, retailers, and others.
+A defect is anything that results in the product failing to provide the safety a consumer is entitled to expect, taking into account all the circumstances.

-At Coleman Legal LLP we have significant experience in dealing with claims arising from injuries sustained from defective or dangerous products.
+At Coleman Legal LLP, we have significant experience handling claims arising from injuries sustained from defective or dangerous products.

 1. Defective blocks in Donegal.

-4. Our recent work on the De Puy Hip Implants Recall place our firm at the coalface of landmark litigation in this area in the Irish Courts.
-This experience coupled with our knowledge of medical negligence practice and procedure ensures clients receive a comprehensive service.
+3. Our recent work on the De Puy Hip Implants recall places our firm at the coalface of landmark litigation in this area in the Irish Courts.
+This experience and our knowledge of medical negligence practice and procedure ensure clients receive a comprehensive service.

 Statute